BradoBrain/CombineLearning/README.md

 # CombineLearning

 Repo for adding materials of learning Combine framework.
-In Combine we have a three main topics: Publishers, Operators and Subscribers.
+There are three main topic in Combine: Publishers, Operators and Subscribers.

 Current status: